arkivanov/MVIKotlin/docs/store.md

 > ⚠️ `CoroutineBootstrapper` also provides the `CoroutineScope` property named `scope`, same as `CoroutineExecutor`.
 So we can use it run asynchronous tasks.

 <a name="dsl" ></a>
-### The experimental DSL
+### Store DSL API

 The approach demonstrated above is default, but may be considered verbose.
-MVIKotlin provides additional experimental DSL API.
+MVIKotlin provides additional Store DSL API.

 #### Reaktive way